Free UK Delivery on Orders £50+

 Ha!
 Karma!

-So yes, slings are great for actually dealing with airport hassles (getting through security etc), or giving you the advantage of being able to look after your baby knowing they're safe and content whilst dealing with a stressful situation in an unfamiliar environment, dealing with luggage, or siblings.
+So yes, slings are great for actually dealing with airport hassles (getting through security etc), or giving you the advantage of being able to look after your baby knowing they're safe and content whilst dealing with a stressful situation in an unfamiliar environment, luggage, or siblings.

 But they're also a lifesaver if you have to deal with delays and situations beyond your control.